wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 1. Sign in to the [Azure Management Portal][].

-2. In the left navigation pane of the management portal, click **Service Bus**.
+2. In the left navigation pane of the Azure Management Portal, click **Service Bus**.

-3. In the lower pane of the management portal, click **Create**.
+3. In the lower pane of the Azure Management Portal, click **Create**.

     ![][5]

 4. In the **Add a new namespace** dialog box, enter a namespace name.